ardey26/learn_c/README.md

-# My Programming Journey: 100 Steps to Mastery
+# My C Journey: 100 Steps to Mastery

 This repository tracks my progress through a list of 100 programming tasks, from "Hello, World!" to building an operating system kernel.
 Each checked item represents a completed challenge on my journey to becoming a proficient developer.